Alzira, Spain

+/ca-valencia/) in Valencian, spelled Alcira (Note: Pronunciation of Alcira (unofficial):

-Alzira (/ca-valencia/; Alcira /es/) is a city and municipality of 49,000 inhabitants (62,094 floating population) in Valencia, eastern Spain.
+/es/) in Spanish, is a city and municipality of 49,480 inhabitants (62,094 floating population) in Valencia, eastern Spain.
 It is the capital of the comarca of Ribera Alta in the province of Valencia.
 The city is the heart of the second largest urban agglomeration in the province, with a population of over 100,000.

 Geographic situation

 Alzira is located in the province of Valencia, on the left bank of the Xúquer river, and on the Valencia-Alicante railway.

 Alzira's climate is typically Mediterranean: warm with no extremes of temperature either in summer or winter.
 Rainfall is scarce and irregular.
 Torrential rains usually follow periods of relative drought.

 The town is situated on the shores of the Xúquer river and contains the Murta and Casella valleys.
 Alzira's borough extends over 111 square kilometres.

 History

 Alzira was founded by Andalusis under the name Jazīrah Shukr (جَزِيرَة شُقْر) Arabic for "island along the Xúquer", shortened to al-Jazìra in late Andalusi Arabic and early Valencian Romance, from which it was taken into Spanish.

 It was a prosperous trading station during Andalusis' time, which lasted over five hundred years.
 During that time the city had a local administrative government and was considered as a cultural hub for writers, philosophers, and law experts.

 The city was conquered by James I of Aragon on 30 December 1242.